FAQs

 • If you are an employee of the council, you must resign before taking up your position as an elected member.
 The rules of some councils may require you to take leave for campaigning prior to the election.

-• You do not need to reside in the area (city, district, ward, constituency, community board or local board) that you are standing for.
+You do not need to reside in the area (city, district, ward, constituency, community board or local board) you are standing for.

 Elections

-When I stand for election, can I be affiliated with an organisation or group?
+Can I be affiliated with an organisation or group when I stand for election?

 Elections

-How many people do I need to nominate me and who can nominate me?
+How many people do I need to nominate me?

 Elections